Everybody Wants to Fuck Me

-Everybody Wants to Fuck Me is an upcoming comedy thriller film written and directed by Jonathan Schey.
-It stars Taron Egerton, Jessica Henwick, Mia McKenna-Bruce, Charly Clive, Herbert Nordrum, and Sophie Simnett.
+Everybody Wants to Fuck Me is a 2026 British comedy thriller film written and directed by Jonathan Schey.
+The film stars Taron Egerton as Adam Samuels, an art gallery employee and performative male who seduces women for a night and discards them the next day.
+After an encounter with Classics student Sofia (Jessica Henwick), every woman in his vicinity suddenly becomes uncontrollably attracted to him, stalking him.
+Everybody also stars Mia McKenna-Bruce, Charly Clive, Herbert Nordrum, and Sophie Simnett.